boriscu/pythopix/README.md

 )
 ```

-If you don't specify a `model_path`, OptiPyth will automatically use a default YOLO model.
+If you don't specify a `model_path`, pythopix will automatically use a default YOLO model.

 ### Additional Functionalities

-OptiPyth also provides additional utility functions for custom data handling and processing.
+pythopix also provides additional utility functions for custom data handling and processing.
 Refer to our [documentation](#) for detailed information on these utilities.

 ## Requirements